 Figure 1: Summed urban climate mitigation articles, grouped according to city size.
 Where available, urban agglomeration data is used.
 Cities with more than 40 articles are identified.

 Considering the global population distribution across these different city types, is the current focus of research justified?
 Figure 2 shows, by region, the proportion of articles, article citations and inhabitants for each size of city.
 Worldwide, we observe a bias towards research on larger cities over smaller cities.
 These results are most stark in Asia, where articles on mega-cities account for almost x% of all studies and gather x% of citations, relative to smaller cities.
-In stark contrast to the predominant focus of research, Asia has a very low proportion of mega-city inhabitants (10%), and a high proportion of inhabitants living in small agglomerations of less than 0.3m persons (33%).
+In stark contrast to the predominant focus of research, Asia has a comparativley low proportion of mega-city inhabitants (10%), and a high proportion of inhabitants living in small agglomerations of less than 0.3m persons (33%).
 Similar mismatches can be seen in Europe, Latin America, North America and Oceania.
-Moreover, citations patterns can exacerbate the literature bias – exaggerating the influence of studies on large cities and downplaying the importance of small cities, even where the literature is available (for instance in Europe, where x% of articles refer to small cities, but receive only x% of citations in the region).
+Moreover, in some cases citations patterns can exacerbate the literature bias – exaggerating the influence of studies on large cities and downplaying the importance of small cities, even where the literature is available (for instance in Europe, where x% of articles refer to small cities, but receive only x% of citations in the region).

 Figure 2: Regional size and citation biases in urban mitigation case study research

 Regionally, there is a clear bias towards Europe and North America, which receive an outsized share of articles and an even greater share of citations relative to their small proportion of the global urban population (SI Text Fig 1).
-The opposite trends prevail in Asia, Latin America and Africa, which are systematically under-studied and under-citied in the literature.
+The opposite trends prevail in Asia, Latin America and Africa, which are systematically under-studied and under-cited in the literature.

-In sum we demonstrate some clear biases in the urban case study research: larger cities in Europe and North America tend to be favoured in analysis, as well as a small number of specific mega-cities.
+Our analysis reveals clear biases in the urban case study research: larger cities in Europe and North America tend to be favoured in analysis, as well as a small number of specific mega-cities.
 Citations follow suit and even exacerbate inter-city and inter-regional differences.
 Our sample of studies captures some non-English language articles (180 in total), but certainly not all; nor does it capture grey literature such as NGO reports.
 Nonetheless, the results clearly reflect a global division of scientific labour and resonate with wider struggles to situate developing country authors and research in the IPCC assessments.

 Urban growth in the 21st century will take place in small and medium-sized cities in Asia and Africa (SI Text Fig 1; UN projections) – precisely the cities on which we lack research.
 Locating research efforts, stakeholder engagement and policy advocacy in these regions will be instrumental to avoiding lock-in and realising compact, low-carbon urban forms that can tackle the coming mitigation challenge 12,13.